-Using state-of-the-art technology, E. Trevor Elmquist, DO, and his highly skilled Elmquist Eye Group associates, including Kate Wagner, OD, partner, Nina Burt, OD, and Sarah Eccles-Brown, MD, provide a full spectrum of eye care services in a comfortable and caring setting.
+Using state-of-the-art technology, Yasaira Rodriguez, MD, and the highly skilled Elmquist Eye Group team, including Kate Wagner, OD, partner, and Nina Burt, OD, provide a full spectrum of eye care services in a comfortable and caring setting.

 Macular Degeneration Facts

 - Age-Related Macular Degeneration (AMD), which damages a part of the retina called the macula, is a leading cause of vision loss in Americans 60 years of age and older.

 - As many as 11 million people in the USA have some form of AMD.
 This number is expected to double to nearly 22 million by 2050.

 - Although AMD is most likely to occur after the age of 60, it can occur earlier.

 - The risk of getting advanced AMD increases from 2% for individuals aged 50 to 59, to nearly 30% for those over the age of 75.